natalyjc/CS546_Final_Project/README.md

 - Input validation for user registration and login.
 - Try-catch wrappers across all route logic.
 - User-friendly error messages in the UI.

-#### Custom Dashboard per User

-- Users should see:
-  - Their own set of courses/goals.
-  - Personalized content or learning feed.

 #### Security Improvements